-Despite the city gaining more popularity each year, their prices are ranked 11 on the vegan affordability scale.
+Despite the city gaining more popularity each year, its prices are ranked 11 on the vegan affordability scale.
 This is extremely beneficial to the community.
-It also gets more vegans to move there every year, which brings the demand for more vegan restaurants and general lifestyle.
+It also gets more vegans to move there every year, which brings the demand for more vegan restaurants and a general lifestyle.

 Speaking of restaurants:

 If you are in the mood for a vegan pastry, this is your place.
 All goods are baked fresh daily, cholesterol-free and the ingredients are sourced locally whenever possible.
 They also make it their mission to recycle, compost and use eco-friendly packaging.
 They are more than just vegan, they are supporters of the livelihood of the planet.

 They are open every day from 9 am-7 pm too, so you don’t have to worry about funky hours.
 One of their greatest features on the menu is their incredible cakes.
 Priced as low as $25 for a 4” two-layer cake, and yes, they are also vegan.

 Who doesn’t love pizza?
 It’s an American classic!
 Not only is this pizzeria vegan, but they also offer several gluten-free pizzas as well. their menu features a beeteroni ‘n cheese pizza.
 That’s right, beets in the shape of pepperoni.

 All of their pizzas are priced just like any other pizza place.
 Li’L Nonna’s stands out though because their gluten-free crust doesn’t cost any extra.
 This is something you don’t ever see.
 They even offer dairy-free ranch for dipping!